Thursday, September 12, 2013

 Our first excursion took us 50km south to Maiko.
 Here the world's longest suspension bridge, the Akashi Kaikyo Bridge, spans Japan's Inland Sea.
 It links Honshu with Shikoku via Akashi Island.
 The bridge spans 3,911 metres, with its central span stretching a staggering 1,991 metres.
 It's difficult to imagine a road deck that spans almost two kilometres.

 In fact, the bridge is so huge that its scale tricks the eye.
 It doesn't look that impressive until you travel up into the superstructure.
-Once under the road deck everything takes on an entirely different scale.
-We took an elevator 47 metres up to the viewing platform where visitors can take a 317 metre long promenade out over the water itself.
+Once under the road deck, everything takes on an entirely different scale.
+We took an elevator 47 metres up to the viewing platform where visitors can take a 317-metre-long promenade out over the water itself.

 The view along the bridge's length is mind-blowing.
 The massive steel structure simply disappears into a distant dot.
 It takes a moment to notice that the road deck is gently curved.
-As result, you're only seeing half the bridge's span before it dips from view.
+As a result, you're only seeing half the bridge's span before it dips from view.
 Suddenly you appreciate just how huge this structure really is.

 Look again and you can see that there's an entire road nestled under its girders.
 The bridge was actually designed with enough clearance under the road deck to support twin Shinkansen rail tracks.

 Having blown our minds with one of Japan's civil engineering marvels we ventured back to Osaka for a quick look at its elegant feudal castle.
 The original was destroyed during the war so the structure you see today is a modern concrete replica.
-We only stopped briefly for photos from the main moat as sun was simply scorching.
-It was then off to Osaka Kaiyukan, considered the world's largest aquarium.
-The venue is build around a massive central tank that rises four stories.
-Inside swim to two large whale sharks, along with a host of smaller sharks, giant mantra rays and other exotic fish.
+We only stopped briefly for photos from the main moat as the sun was simply scorching.

 The aquarium's exhibits are grouped according to their location along the Pacific Rim.
 As a result, its marine animals include arctic ringed seals, Californian sealions, sea otters, dolphins and tropical fish from the Great Barrier Reef.
 The venue also had penguins, capybara (the world's largest rodent) and giant deep sea spider crabs on display.
 However, perhaps the most compelling exhibit were the jellyfish.
 Tank after tank of these creatures were on display, each carefully back-lit to reveal their most delicate markings in stunning beauty.